openhive-network/HAfAH/README.md

 3. execute `back_from_fork` function: `SELECT back_from_fork();` to revert delete operations on observed tables

 # Known problems
-1. race condition during initialization process, initialization must be implemented in `PG_init` function
-2. only delete operation on observed table is supported
+1. only delete operation on observed table is supported